BusayoDee/LITA_Class_Documentation/README.md

 ![hr 4](https://github.com/user-attachments/assets/f37eec8a-d38a-4941-8426-0ba8b010c409)

--	It can be inferred that the total number of Employees in MARKETING field are currently 124 and 35 have left the company
+-	It can be inferred that the total number of Employees in MARKETING field are currently 124 and 35 have left the company with attrition rate of 22%

 #### Medical